p-codes25/SMS_MMS_Reader/README.md

 This is a Windows application which loads and displays backup files created by the [SMS Backup & Restore app for Android, by SyncTech](https://www.synctech.com.au/).
 I have no affiliation with them - I just wrote this program using their [documented backup file format](https://www.synctech.com.au/sms-backup-restore/fields-in-xml-backup-files/).

 SMS Backup & Restore is an awesome app for backing up SMS/MMS messages and phone call logs from an Android phone.
-It writes the backups to an XML-formatted file which can be transferred to a Windows PC and opened and viewed using the SMS_MMS_Reader app.
+It writes the backups to an XML-formatted file which can be transferred to a Windows PC and opened and viewed using this SMS_MMS_Reader app.

+I wrote the SMS_MMS_Reader app because I found I was accumulating many thousands of SMS and MMS messages on my phone, and the backups generated with SMS Backup & Restore were quite large -- several hundred MB to 1GB or more in size.
+The existing options for viewing the message backups did not seem to work well with large backup files like this, and I wanted more flexibility in viewing the backed-up messages.

 ## Features